 We work with governments and companies to identify and illustrate risks, opportunities and trends, help find sustainable solutions to close Africa’s energy gap and support a clean energy transition across the continent.

-The Africa Investment Exchange (AIX) was set up in 2014 to establish an enduring dialogue for investors and energy industry professionals, with the aim of stimulating business engagement and long-term partnerships.
+African Energy set up the Africa Investment Exchange (AIX) in 2014 to establish an enduring dialogue for investors and energy industry professionals, with the aim of stimulating business engagement and long-term partnerships.

 John is an experienced analyst on North Africa’s energy markets.
 He plays an active role in African Energy’s business development, ensuring clients are provided with high-quality quantitative and qualitative research.